xunilrj/sandbox/sources/cpp/lru/readme.md

     };
 ```

-This means something like: if we try to create the "struct" with a copyable type, call the constructor that will just copy everything; if, on the other side, we try to create the "struct" with a moveable type, call the constructor that will move the value.
+This means something like: if we try to create the "struct" with a copyable type, call the constructor that will just copy everything; if, on the other side, we try to create the "struct" with a movable type, call the constructor that will move the value.

 It is important to note that the r-value is NOT const.
 Because when we move a value, the "source" is nulled.